iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> It won't let me creat an account and isnt giving me and error message as to what the issue is<br> :date: __2020-10-02 04:58:51__

+> I downloaded this app a few days ago and it has now stopped working.
+I'm unable to find out why this is or what to do about it.<br> :date: __2020-09-26 19:12:32__

+> I'm not going to sin in with an email address.<br> :date: __2020-09-26 00:39:30__

+> Poorly designed.
+Doesn't always work.
+Won't let me fill in forms sometimes.
+Also can't possibly provide useful results if it can't even distinguish between a posive antibody test and a positive Covid test.
+The whole app also feels like it wastes my time.
+It has never once provided me with any useful information in exchange for my inputting my information daily.<br> :date: __2020-09-25 17:44:28__

+> How about a link to the data being produced?
+An on line per capita summary would be in order.
+Otherwise the app is pure Trumpish bull.<br> :date: __2020-09-23 14:09:34__

 > No longer get a daily reminder to log my status.
 Notifications are turned on and I have uninstall and reinstalled the app but still no reminders.
 (Samsung Galaxy S10)<br> :date: __2020-09-22 09:12:46__